AUC’s electronic filing tool used to manage, search and upload application documents

 The ISO tariff applies province-wide and defines the rates that are charged to the electric distribution companies and to large industrial consumers of electricity.
 The distribution company will determine how to recover its costs, including the charges under the ISO tariff from its customer base.
 It does so by designing different rates for different rate classes, depending on the class’ consumption and use of the system.
 For example, a large commercial customer would have a higher contribution to the distribution company’s transmission cost recovery than a residential customer.
 Distribution companies are also considered a natural monopoly, are regulated, and must apply to the AUC for approval of their rates.

-Transmission pipelines are required to transport natural gas from the sources of production and from other pipelines, through high-pressure pipelines, to the distribution companies and gas co-ops that supply end use customers, and to electric power generators and major industries.
+Transmission pipelines are required to transport natural gas from sources of production and other pipelines, through high-pressure pipelines, to the distribution companies and gas co-ops that supply end-use customers, and to electric power generators and major industries.
 All customers are required to pay for this service, which is incorporated into the delivery charges on your natural gas bill.

 The physical assets of the two rate regulated natural gas transmission companies (ATCO Pipelines and NOVA Gas Transmission Ltd.) that serve Alberta customers are combined under a single rate and service structure.
 ATCO Pipelines’ revenue requirement (costs) are approved by the AUC in a public proceeding.
 The approved costs are charged on a monthly basis to NOVA Gas Transmission for inclusion in its revenue requirement.
 Nova Gas Transmission’s rate design, cost allocation and rates fall under the jurisdiction of and are approved by the National Energy Board, Canada’s federal energy regulator.
 In this integrated approach, only NOVA Gas Transmission collects payment directly from customers using the Alberta system.